sb-nour/providers-endpoints/README.md

 1. Create a Slack app in your workspace
 2. Add an Incoming Webhook integration
 3. Copy the webhook URL to your environment configuration

+#### Channel Selection Options

+The application supports sending notifications to different channels:

+1. **Default Channel**: Messages go to the channel configured in your webhook
+2. **Error Channel**: Set `SLACK_ERROR_CHANNEL` to send error notifications to a specific channel (e.g., "#alerts")
+3. **Changes Channel**: Set `SLACK_CHANGES_CHANNEL` to send region change notifications to a specific channel (e.g., "#infrastructure-changes")

+**Note**: Channel override requires your webhook to have permissions to post to different channels, or you may need to use a bot token instead of webhooks for full channel control.

 ## Dependencies